When words collide

 “What kind of food does he like”と思う?

-So let’s break down the subordinate clause as a separate sentence.
+So let’s break down the relative clause as a separate sentence.
 What’s the main verb?

 What kind of food does he like?